-- 6.9.1.3 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration. - 6.9.1.4 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 6.9.2 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 6.9.3 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.
+- 6.9.1 Each team shall register by submitting their most recent six scores over 18 holes. - 6.9.1.1 The scores must be accompanied by the par, course and slope rating for the course for each score. - 6.9.1.2 All scores must be verified by signature of the golf professional, Club Secretary or Golf Association Director. - 6.9.1.3 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration. - 6.9.1.4 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 6.9.2 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 6.9.3 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.